sdziallas/comp55/docs/labs/10-A-Mult-Timers.md

 For *shared resources*,
 you do **not** actually need more than one ```Timer```.
-As a matter of fact,
-introducing more than one timer variable can create concurrency issues.
+Introducing more than one timer variable can create concurrency issues.
 The timers are not guaranteed to affect the shared resources in a specific order every time the program executes.
 To handle different timer tasks that use the same resources,